 The II-VI Foundation holds mini-conferences at different times throughout the year for our Block-Gift recipients.
 These mini-conferences provide an environment for the purpose of sharing information, technology and expertise.
 Lively discussion can provide opportunities for students and professors to exchange new ideas and perspectives.
 In the best case they find common ground for new research topics.
 The mini-conferences group attendees around common topics of interest.
 They are held in various locations around the country that allows for local technical participation.
 In 2020our first ever virtual mini-conference was held with great success.

-Statement from Past Mini-Conference Attendees:
+Statements from II-VI Foundation Mini-Conference Attendees: